 Community college tuition averages $3,800 a year nationwide.
 In 16 states, it’s less than the federal Pell Grant, which means low-income students pay nothing and have money left over to pay for books and living expenses.

-The free-tuition idea started in Tennessee, as I wrote on Community College Spotlight.
+The free-tuition idea started in Tennessee.
 Republican Gov. Bill Haslam realized the state could afford to fund the “last dollar” of community college tuition, the remnant not not already covered by federal aid.
 Mississippi, Oregon and Texas legislators have proposed similar plans.

 Low-income students get little or no benefit from last-dollar plans, noted Robert Kelchen, a Seton Hall professor, in Inside Higher Ed.
 Most already pay little or no tuition, but struggle to pay for books, commuting, child care and rent.